 Frequently I read that you should keep switching things up to confuse your muscles and make them grow.

 For most people, this is a mistake.
 Jumping around from one routine to the next isn’t magically going to make your muscles grow more quickly than they otherwise would do.
 Don’t let anyone try to kid you otherwise.

 Once you have a decent training and nutrition program set up, the best way to build muscle as fast as humanly possible is to stick with it.

-Shawn Phillips put it best when he said that while variety stimulates the mind, it’s consistency that stimulates the muscles.
-A training program built around a handful of basic exercises is the best way to build muscle, and will always work well as long as it’s progressed in the right way.
+While variety stimulates the mind, it’s consistency that stimulates the muscles.
+A hypertrophy training program built around a handful of basic exercises will always work well as long as it’s progressed in the right way.

 There is a time and a place for rotating exercises, but only if it’s part of a structured plan designed to achieve a specific goal.
-Performing a bunch of random exercises in every workout serves little purpose if you want to get bigger and stronger.
+Performing a bunch of random exercises in every workout (AKA muscle confusion) serves little purpose if you want to get bigger and stronger.